ewels/ngi_visualizations/README.md

 ### Parameters

 None.
-Thes script is quite basic.
-It will generate a file in the current directory called bowtie_report.html, overwriting any existing file with the same name.
+These scripts are quite basic.
+They generate a file in the current directory called `bowtie_report.html` or `tophat_report.html`, overwriting any that exist with the same name.

-Each input log file must contain alignment stats for only one alignment.
+**Note**: Each input log file must contain alignment stats for only one alignment.

 ### Dependencies